thorben-frank/geomatt/README.md

 ### Getting the Data
 In the paper the MD17 data sets and a DNA data set are used.
 They can be downloaded [here](https://drive.google.com/drive/folders/1GmyFUGzHfw2OK2fpv_3AH285xpUZk8JA?usp=sharing).
 After unpacking the data please put the folder `datasets` into the `detect-the-interactions-that-matter-in-matter-attention-for-many-body-systems` folder.
+When looking into the datasets folder one sees several .npz files where `<molecule>-train.npz` are the files that have been used for training and `<molecule>-test.npz` are the files that have been used for testing.
+The files `shapes-A.npz` and `shapes-B.npz` contain training and test data that have been used for the small geometric classification experiment in the theory section of the paper.
 ### Pretrained Models
 Pretrained models can be downloaded [here](https://drive.google.com/drive/folders/1w16xzQXfUOt8BaeVFNN8BZi-6jCSnMot?usp=sharing).
 After unpacking the data please put the folder `pretrained_models` into the `detect-the-interactions-that-matter-in-matter-attention-for-many-body-systems` folder.
+The folders are named according to the molecule they have been trained on.
+The folders `<base_molecule>2<target_molecule>` contain the models that have been retrained in context of the transfer learning task.
 ### Sanity Check
 You should now have a folder structure which looks the following
 ![tree](./md-material/sanity-check-folder-structure.png).